 What is Legal Expense Insurance (LEI)?

 Legal Expense Insurance (LEI) is a unique insurance product that helps individuals and business owners defend or pursue their legal rights if they have a dispute with another party.
-With the LEI coverage provided by DAS Canada, policyholders have access to general legal advice and guidance, as well as financial security knowing their legal costs will be covered should they face an insured legal issue.
+With the LEI coverage, policyholders have access to general legal advice and guidance, as well as financial security knowing their legal costs will be covered should they face an insured legal issue.
 The LEC drivXP and LEC livXP policies:

 - Provide financial coverage in a variety of potential legal events, including contract disputes, legal defence, and more.